Urban Land

 Urban Land is a magazine published by the Urban Land Institute (ULI).
 It is published 4 times a year and is headquartered in Washington, D.C.
-Urban Lands articles cover a wide range of international topics, while concentrating on the needs of professionals in the real estate development and land use industry.
+Urban Land.
+Its articles cover a wide range of international topics, while concentrating on the needs of professionals in the real estate development and land use industry.

 Urban Land magazine regularly publishes original stories and commentaries from notable land use leaders and urban thinkers.
 Past and current contributors have included such individuals as former Bogotá mayor Enrique Peñalosa; urban scholar Richard Florida; economist and Brookings Institution fellow Anthony Downs; former director of land-use planning for The Conservation Fund Ed McMahon; former Secretary of Housing and Urban Development (HUD) Henry Cisneros; and Brookings Institution fellow Christopher B. Leinberger.

 Background

 ULI first began publishing Urban Land magazine in 1941 as a newsletter for members.
 Its first issue was four pages in length with the title typewritten as News Bulletin.
 In 2010, the magazine launched its web counterpart (urbanland.uli.org) which protected articles behind a member-only paywall.
 In 2011, ULI removed the magazine's paywall, making it one of the industry's first open access magazines.